mcamara/laravel-localization/README.md

 > By default, this package is not compatible with Laravel’s route caching.
 > Running commands such as `php artisan route:cache` or `php artisan optimize` will cause localized routes to return 404 errors.

-To enable route caching for your localized routes, you may use the `Mcamara\LaravelLocalization\Traits\LoadsTranslatedCachedRoutes` trait provided by this package.
+To enable route caching for your localized routes, you may use the `LoadsTranslatedCachedRoutes` trait provided by this package.
-Depending on your Laravel version, you’ll need to apply the trait differently:
+Depending on your Laravel version, you will need to apply the trait differently:

 **Before Laravel 11**
 If your application includes a `RouteServiceProvider`, add the `LoadsTranslatedCachedRoutes` trait to it:

 ```php